chamilo/chamilo-lms/plugin/ims_lti/README.md

 release).

 IMS/LTI defines the possibility to integrate tools or content into Chamilo.
-This plugin allows the integration of a new tool into courses, without (for now) obtaining any data back from those tools.
+This plugin allows the integration of a new tool into courses, obtaining data back from those tools and recording them as gradebook "external" activities.
-It will gradually be developed to support IMS/LTI content items.

-As platform admin you can register external tools available for all courses.
+As a platform admin, you can register external tools available for all courses.
 You need set the tools settings in the IMS/LTI administration page.
-Then the registered tools should be add in each course individually.
+Then the registered tools should be added in each course individually.

-As teacher you can register external tools available only for the current course.
+As a teacher, you can register external tools available only for the current course.
 You need follow the link in the IMS/LTI block located in the Course Settings tool.
 Then select a previously tool registered or register a new external tool.

 # Changelog

-**v1.1**
+## v1.1
 * Support for Deep-Linking added.
 * Support for outcomes services.
 And register score on course gradebook.

-**v1.2**
+## v1.2
 * Register course in which the tool was added.
 * Register parent tool from which the new tool comes from.

-**v1.3**
+## v1.3
 * Privacy settings added.
 Allow to indicate id the launcher's data should be sent in request.

-**v1.4**
+## v1.4
 * Allow create external tools when there is no key/secret available for launch

-**v1.5**
+## v1.5
 * Plugin has passed the tests from the LTI Certification suite.
 * Add support for substitution of variable.
   See `ImsLti::getSubstitutableParams()`.